graphcore-research/graphcore-research.github.io/pull_request_template.md

 Each has its own checklist, which must be met before merging.

-Author's should ensure these criteria are satisfied, but it is the _editor's job_ to tick them off before accepting the PR:
+Author's should make an effort to satisfy these criteria (though anything that requires the page to be rendered can be left to the editor), but it is the _editor's job_ to tick them off before accepting the PR:

 ## Summary PR Checklist